Oliver-RC/collection-of-crafts/README.md

 ## Testing
 - ### Google Inspect
  - I coded the site using mobile first design.
-Constantly using Google Inspect to check my layout, make amendments, re-check and delivery an end result that fits the brief and user goals.
+Constantly using Google Inspect to check my layout, make amendments, re-check and delivering an end result that fits the brief and user goals.
 - ### Validator Testing
  - HTML -
   - One error returned when checking the index.html page, on line 70 I was missing a ; after the &amp code.
 Corrected.
 There were two warnings highlighting sections on lines 49 and 98 lacked headings, however not relevant.